larahfelipe/instalens/README.md

 Thanks for using InstaFollow!
 If you have experienced any issues, please let me know or in case if you know how to solve it, feel free to help fix that out.

-Also, if you wanna contribute to this tool, feel welcomed to do that as well.
-Our main goals are make the program execution more faster and reduce the code without compromising it's readability.
-You can also contribute by writing more efficient code or fixing typos, any contribuition is valid!
-I just ask you to keep in mind that he's a **tiny** tool, and therefore, let's try not to lose our focus about the program's main purpose.
+Also, in case you wanna contribute to this tool by writing more efficient code or fixing typos, feel welcomed to do that as well, any kind of contribution is valid!
+Just keep in mind that he's a **tiny** tool, and therefore, let's try not to lose our focus about the program's main purpose.

 > **DISCLAIMER:** This is a research project.
 I am by no means responsible for any usage of this tool, and I'm also not responsible if your accounts get banned due to the use of this tool.
 Use on your own behalf.